MuneebAhmedQureshi/Invoking-Weka-From-Python/README.md

-# Python Weka Wrapper for Data Mining
+# Using Weka and Python for Data Mining
-# Integratrion of Python with Python-weka-wrapper
+# Integration of Python and Python-weka-wrapper
 Sample Code with explanation for generation and plotaion of <br>
 <ul>
   <li>Confusion Matrix using ZeroR</li>